css-software-engineering-studio/sample-tdd/java/README.md

 **Commit your changes to Git:** Once the test passes, commit your changes to the current branch.

-**Yellow:** Review the existing implementation for potential improvements (refactor stage).
-This might involve applying development principles like DRY (Don't Repeat Yourself) and SOLID.
+**Yellow:** Refactor stage.
+Is the code "beautiful"?
+Could the design and readability be improved?
+Apply development principles like DRY (Don't Repeat Yourself) and SOLID.
 Ensure any refactoring does not break existing tests.

-> Remember: It might be tempting to stray from this process, but consistency is crucial for learning!
+> Remember: It might be tempting to stray from this red-green-refactor process, but consistency is crucial for learning!
 Always focus on identifying a boundary/unique case, select a representative value from that group for testing, writing the corresponding test, and then refine the code as necessary!

 ### Iteratively add more tests: